I would like to assign a film for my course. What streaming videos resources does Babson have access to?

 Any film assigned from one of these three databases has cleared copyright and can be linked in Canvas for student use.

-We know that some films you wish to assign are not available in any of those three databases and this is where challenges very often arise.
-Each film/video poses its own challenges for access, but in our experience they usually fall into one of the following common scenarios.
+We know that some films you wish to assign are not available in any of those three databases and this is where challenges often arise.
+Each film/video poses its own challenges for access, but in our experience they usually fall into one of the following scenarios.

 The films I want to assign are not available in any of Babson’s databases.
 Is it possible for me to still get class access for the films I want to assign?